|University of Portsmouth

 Tyson is currently a PhD candidate within the University of Gibraltar's Field Ecology Research Group, researching the behavioural ecology of avian aerial insectivores in high-risk environments.

 Tyson became a founding member of the museum's Caving Unit (GMCU) as Secretary and Committee Member in 2011 cataloguing and surveying many of Gibraltar’s caves as well as researching their historical uses.
 Prior to the formation of the unit, the official list of the caves of Gibraltar totalled 154.
 Since the formation of the GMCU, Tyson's work has helped to increase the number of recorded cave sites in Gibraltar to over 200.

-In 2013 Tyson became a founding member of Gib-Bats, a collaborative study of bats in Gibraltar conducted by the Gibraltar Museum and Gibraltar Ornithological and Natural History Society, with the support of HM Government of Gibraltar via their Department for the Environment.
+In 2013 Tyson became a founding member of Gib-Bats, a collaborative study of bats in Gibraltar conducted by the Gibraltar National Museum and Gibraltar Ornithological and Natural History Society, with the support of HM Government of Gibraltar via their Department for the Environment.
 He has been involved in the discovery of various new species of bats to Gibraltar.
 Tyson is licensed under the Nature Protection Act 1991 to study bats in Gibraltar and is a licenced Expert Ringer in Spain.